andresmontoyab/React/react-redux/README.md

 ### Connect App with Store

-In order to conenct our main app with the redux store, we need to use the Provider component and wrap our main App with that component
+In order to connect our main app with the redux store, we need to use the Provider component and wrap our main App with that component

 ```JSX
 import { Provider } from 'react-redux';